UniMath/agda-unimath/src/wild-category-theory/noncoherent-large-omega-precategories.lagda.md

       comp-structure-Noncoherent-Large-ω-Precategory
 ```

-The noncoherent wild higher precategory of morphisms between two object in a
+The noncoherent ω-precategory of morphisms between two object in a noncoherent
-noncoherent large wild higher precategory:
+large ω-precategory:

 ```agda
   hom-noncoherent-ω-precategory-Noncoherent-Large-ω-Precategory :